 Bottle feeding all your kids takes a lot of time: you have to milk the goats, take the milk to the house, pasteurize it, cool it, then bring it back down to feed the kids, not to mention all the washing up.
 If you eliminate this huge chore, you have much more time that can be spent caring for the entire herd, cleaning the goats living area and making sure all the goats are well treated and looked after... keeping the entire herd Holistically healthy and stress free.

+Even with tests, and practicing CAE prevention (pulling kids, separating CAE positive animals, etc.), there is no way of guaranteeing that a herd is totally "free" of CAE.
+You can only know if a herd has recently tested negative to the antibodies.
+Goats have been known to be raised in a totally "free" herd for many years and all of a sudden, as many as seven years later, "revert".
 Any goat can "revert" at any time.
 So even taking the kids away from their mothers does not guarantee CAE free.
 I have read that even though up to 80% of goats can be infected with the CAE virus, only maybe 10% of those will ever exhibit symptoms, and most of those cases will be mild.
 So, we feel, if the goats are raised in a holistically healthy manner, with strong immune systems and their lives are relatively stress free, they will be even more able to resist this virus.

-I now maintain a very healthy, happy, well adjusted herd with strong immune systems.
+I started my herd with just a few does and bucks have "bred up" with these animals.
+After years of breeding and holistic husbandry, I now maintain a very healthy, happy, well adjusted herd with strong immune systems.
 My herd has never shown any signs of any disease.

 I sell all the goats we offer for sale every year.
 I have never had a sale, that I know of, lost due to the fact we let the mothers raise their babies.
-In fact, one of the reasons people seek us out and request to purchase goats from us is because we let the mothers raise their kids.
+In fact, one of the reasons people seek me out and request to purchase goats from me is because I let the mothers raise their kids.
 There are a lot of people out there who think taking the kids away from the mothers is not right. ... more than you think....
 Just because some breeders loudly insist that taking the kids away from their mom is the only way, does not mean it actually is.

-friendly adult goats, you must bottle raise the kids.
+2) Some people believe that to insure friendly kids, and thus insure friendly adult goats, you must bottle raise the kids.
 This is simply not true.